 int GetTemperature(Config configuration) { … }

-But also, it is also convenient to use the fewest number of parameters.
+But, in addition, it is also advisable to use the fewest number of parameters.
 Zero parameters is perfect.
-One is good.
-Two passable.
+One, it’s fine.
+Two, passable.
 Three, think about it.
-More than three, no. If you need three or more, consider creating a structure that contains them.
+More than three, no. If you need three or more, consider creating a structure to contain them.

-A magic number is one that you see in the middle of the code and you don’t know where it comes from.
-Avoid… no… run away from them like crazy.
+A magic number is one you see in the middle of the code and you don’t know where it comes from.
+Avoid… no… run like crazy from them.
 Always encapsulate them in a constant that identifies it, allows you to search for it, and change it from a single place.

-int temperature = tension * NUM_CHANNELS * CONVERSION_C_MV
+int temperature = voltage * NUM_CHANNELS * CONVERSION_C_MV

 // example 1